Community > Live > About Memphis

 The Memphis Marriott Downtown is the largest hotel in Memphis.
 Just a sky walk away from the Memphis Cook Convention Center, the building features beautiful views of the Memphis skyline and easy access to entertainment and nightlife.

-Just minutes away from the Memphis Marriott Downtown and steps away from the vintage Main Street trolley line, the Memphis Cook Convention Center is the offers an array of amenities for groups of all sizes.
+Just minutes away from the Memphis Marriott Downtown and steps away from the vintage Main Street trolley line, the Memphis Cook Convention Center offers an array of amenities for groups of all sizes.

 For additional hotel and tourist information please go to the Memphis Conventions and Visitors Bureau.